swaroop64/Super-Market-Bill-Generator/README.md

 6. The script prints a detailed bill including itemized costs, total amount, GST, and final amount.

 This script is a simple and effective way to simulate a supermarket billing system, providing a hands-on way to understand basic concepts in programming, user interaction, and billing processes.

+--

+Feel free to explore, modify, and improve the project.
+Contributions are welcome!